 The lenses listed below are both built for a Canon DSLR body because that’s what I currently shoot with.
 Nikon has comparable lenses (Nikkor) in this category, with similar models of the lenses mentioned below.

 The Rokinon 14mm F/2.8

 If you were to ask me for advice on “the best budget lens for astrophotography”, I’d lean toward the Rokinon 14mm Ultra Wide Lens if you plan on shooting wide-angle astro-landscapes.
-I don’t have any photo examples using this lens (yet!), but it’s a relevant part of the conversation.
+Over the summer of 2018, I was able to capture some incredible images of the night sky with this lens.

 The Rokinon 14mm F/2.8 Lens attached to my Canon DSLR

 At 14mm, the Rokinon is a much better choice than the Canon 50mm if you plan to capture large areas of the night sky, including the Milky Way.
 With a full frame camera, the ultra-wide 14mm FOV can be fully appreciated.